Sixth Grade Writing Standards

 Writing Test Preparation

 The best writing test preparation in sixth grade is simply encouraging your child to write, raising awareness of the written word, and offering guidance on writing homework.
-For example, you can talk about the different purposes of writing as you encounter them, such as those of letters, recipes, grocery lists, instructions, and menus.
+Tips for 6th grade test preparation include talking about the different purposes of writing as you encounter them, such as those of letters, recipes, grocery lists, instructions, and menus.
 By becoming familiar with 6th grade writing standards, parents can offer more constructive homework support.
 Remember, the best writing help for kids is not to correct their essays, but offer positive feedback that prompts them use the strategies of writing process to revise their own work.

 Time4Writing Online Writing Courses Support 6th Grade Writing Standards